Mel0ne/MaNGOSWeb/README.md

-# Welcome to MaNGOSWebV4
+# Welcome to MaNGOSWeb
-This is another continuation of the MaNGOSWebV3 which was abandoned in 2011.
+This is an another one continuation of the MaNGOSWebV3 (https://code.google.com/archive/p/mangoswebv3/) which was abandoned in 2011.
+This project based on https://github.com/paintballrefjosh/MaNGOSWebV4.
 All original credit goes to the previous developers.

-You can view a live copy of the latest version used for testing by visiting **www.mistvale.com**.

 ##Features
  - Support for Mangos Based Cores (Trinity, Darkice)